The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Part I: The Initial Prototype: NurtureBot v1

 In this phase, we address RQ1: \textit{``What are the main problems parents face when interacting with an LLM-based parental wellbeing assistant in support-seeking scenarios?''}.

-\subsection{Participants and Method}
+\subsubsection{Participants and Method}

-Once we had secured ethical approval via our institutional ethics board [removed for review], we recruited 32 parents of children aged 5 or 6 through the Prolific platform \cite{prolific}.
+Once we had secured ethical approval via our institutional ethics board [King's College London Ethics review - MRA-23/24-44973], we recruited 32 parents of children aged 5 or 6 through the Prolific platform \cite{prolific}.
 The average age of participants was 41.17 years, with 20 females and 12 males.
 Five participants (15\%) were in the habit of using ChatGPT everyday.
-Participants self-reported no acute stress or mental or physical health issues during the study period, nor to have they received therapy in the 12 months prior.
+Participants self-reported no acute stress or mental or physical health issues during the study period, nor to have received therapy in the 12 months prior.
 The study’s purpose and methodology were explained to parents through an information sheet, after which informed consent was obtained.
 They were paid ~\$3 for each day of participation.